The Elements support team is based in the Library. For further support and advice, please contact us by emailing

 -Include some information about your background in the Overview section

--If you are an academic or doctoral researcher, summarise your research in the Research interests section and add Fields of research tags
+-If you are an academic or postgraduate researcher, summarise your research in the Research interests section and add Fields of research tags

 Your profile consists of multiple sections and you will see all of these, regardless of your role at the University.
 Sections without any content will not display in your external profile.

 This section of your profile is for your research interests and involvement and, if you undertake research at Sussex, you are strongly encouraged to complete this section.
-To edit this section, click on the Add or Edit button below the text box.
-Once you have filled in the text box, remember to click Save
+When you have finished editing , select your preferred privacy level (public, internal or private and select Save.

 Elements will locate your already published publications on external databases using various identifiers.
 Further information is available on managing these research identifiers and changing the default settings.